h2oai/h2o-3/h2o-docs/src/product/data-science/upliftdrf.rst

 The resulting AUUC value is not normalized, so the result could be a positive number, but also a negative number.
 A higher number means better model.

 To get normalized AUUC, you have to call ``auuc_normalized`` method.
 The normalized AUUC is calculated from uplift values which are normalized by uplift value from maximal treated number of observations.
 So if you have for example uplift values [10, 20, 30] the normalized uplift is [1/3, 2/3, 1].
 If the maximal value is negative, the normalization factor is the absolute value from this number.
 The normalized AUUC can be again negative and positive and can be outside of (0, 1) interval.
+The normalized AUUC for ``auuc_metric="lift"`` is not defined, so the normalized AUUC = AUUC for this case.
+Also the ``plot_uplift`` with ``metric="lift"`` is the same for ``normalize=False`` and ``normalize=True``.

 From the ``threshold_and_metric_scores`` table you can select the highest uplift to decide the optimal threshold for the final prediction.
 The number of bins in the table depends on ``auuc_nbins`` parameter, but should be less (it depends on distribution of predictions).
 The thresholds are created based on quantiles of predictions and are sorted from highest value to lowest.